 Forest Trends works to raise the “floor” for what constitutes acceptable agricultural practices by devising better policies to govern forests.
-We do so by working with governments and policy makers to help them consider regulatory options which can support private sector commitments and which also mandate efforts to eliminate deforestation from supply chains.
+We do so by engaging governments and policy makers to consider regulatory options which can support private sector commitments and which also mandate efforts to eliminate deforestation from supply chains.

 Our Forest Policy, Trade, and Finance Initiative supports accountability and transparency in forested countries as they develop an overall agenda against deforestation.
 We work to better understand whether it is feasible to have demand-side trade policies that reduce importation of a broad range of commodities produced from illegal deforestation.
 We do this by seeking to:

 - Establish a global norm that commodities produced on illegally cleared land should not be bought and sold in the open by respectable parties.
-Our research shows that such import legislation is already succeeding in Australia and the EU, UK, and the United States where it keeps illegally harvested wood off the market; such legislation could be adapted for agricultural commodities.
+Our research shows that such import legislation is already succeedingat keeping illegally harvested wood off the market in the European Union and the United States.
+This type of legislation could be adapted for agricultural commodities.

-- Encourage political leaders and policy makers in forest nations to see illegal forest clearing for agriculture as a threat to their economies, people, and sovereignty; and support them in advancing a shared policy agenda to address the issue.
+- Encourage political leaders and policy makers in forest nations to see illegal forest clearing for agriculture as a threat to their economies, people, and sovereignty.
+We support forest country leadership advancing a shared policy agenda to address illegal deforestation.